 - Survey alignment: The position of the survey (i.e., header and question areas) relative to the browser page.

 - Total width, Full browser width: The total width sets the width in pixels for the header and question areas.
 If option 'Full browser width' is selected, the survey layout will scale to occupy the full width of the browser window.
-If full browser width more, the margins set for the page will still be honored.
+However, the margins set for the page will still be honored even when this option is selected.
 The 'Full browser width' option is useful when designing survey for mobile devices where it is often desirable to use the entire real estate available on the device.

 - Preferred question width: The preferred width in pixels for questions.
 This setting applies to multiple choice and to matrix questions only.
 The option can be used to ensure consistent width for questions with a tabular layout throughout the survey.